 Originally, the Alternative Investment Fund Manager ("AIFM" - or 'Beheerder') aimed for participation amounts of USD 2.5 million per selected FMO loan in order to build and maintain the desired level of diversification.
 Since the total Fund value surpassed USD 100 million (in April 2018), allocation of slightly larger participations of USD 3.0 million per selected FMO loan became possible (while still maintaining the desired level of diversification).
-As of October 2019, the Fund value surpassed USD 150 million allowing for a further increase per participation to USD 4.0 million per selected FMO loan (apart from a period during 2020/2021 during which the Fund value temporarily dropped below USD 150 million, during which period the AIFM and Portfolio Manager decided to allocate smaller participations).
+As of October 2019, the Fund value surpassed USD 150 million allowing for a further increase per participation to USD 4.0 million per selected FMO loan.

-During the reporting year the Fund's Investment Committee decided positively on eighteen new FMO loans and increased exposure in two FMO loans where the Fund already held a participation.
-The average outstanding participation amount stood at USD 1.9 million as per year end.
-This is slightly higher than the average participation amount at year-end 2020 and a result of the increased maximum participation amount.
+During the reporting year the Fund's Investment Committee decided positively on nine new FMO loans and increased exposure in three FMO loans where the Fund already held a participation.
+The average outstanding participation amount remained at USD 1.9 million as per year end.